-The inside of the Hood Museum
+Visiting the Hood Museum of Art

 The Hood Museum of Art is on the Hanover side of campus, near Alumni Gym and the Visual Arts Center.
 A teaching museum with opportunities for students to curate, promote, and even contribute their own artwork, the Hood offers a plethora of incredible opportunities for anyone interested in archival work, studio and visual art, or museum work.